Assessment and Treatment for Abuse and Dependence on Alcohol or Other Drugs

 IOP is designed for those persons who are dependent or addicted to alcohol or other drugs.
 It is a 72-hour program that takes place over six weeks.
 IOP is offered in a group setting and focuses on education and treatment of the disease of chemical dependency.
 The program includes an 18-hour weekend designed to involve family members or close friends in the treatment of the person in the IOP.

-Our next Intensive Outpatient Program (IOP) is scheduled to start on October 30, 2017.
+Our next Intensive Outpatient Program (IOP) is tentatively scheduled to start in mid to late March 2018.
 If you would like more information about IOP, please call us.